objektwerks/spark.kafka.cassandra/README.md

 Kafka
 -----
 >Install Kafka from github.
 The brew and apache distros are Scala 2.10 oriented.
+> NOTE: Scala 2.11 distro is now provided.
+If so follow steps 4 and 5.

 1. git clone https://github.com/apache/kafka
 2. gradle